pauladam94/hare_to_uxn/README.md

 ### On Other Linux distribution
 You can use `uxn/uxnasm`, `uxn/uxncli` and `uxn/uxnemu` present in this repository.
-You either have to put them in our path so that `uxnasm` and `uxncli` are accessible for the make file.
-You can also change the command in the makefile.
+You either have to put them in our path so that `uxnasm` and `uxncli` are accessible for file `test.c`.
+You can also change the syscall done at the end of `test.c` durint the execution phase.

 # Count the number of line of code
 To check the number of C line code `git ls-files '*.c' '*.h' | xargs wc -l`.

+# Memory Leak
+- None in lexer, parser or compiler

 # TODO
-- put 'FILE* error' always at the same place in every function (probably first)
-- parse hexa number
-- convert during parsing number string to real numbers

-# Memory Leak
-- the lexer is definitely leaking memory, everithing allocated is present in the tokens that lexify gave out
-- the parser definitely leak a bit, because it tries to parse some thing and then does not use them.

-## TODO ERRORS
-- segault 122_if
 - weird error 220 missing ; at lign 0 column 0; (end of function);
+better error handling parser